github/developer.github.com/content/changes/2015-03-09-licenses-api.md

     GET /repos/github/hubot

-If you have any questions or feedback, please [let us know](https://github.com/contact?form%5Bsubject%5D=Licenses+API).
+For more information, see the [licenses API documentation](/v3/licenses/), and if you have any questions or feedback, please [let us know](https://github.com/contact?form%5Bsubject%5D=Licenses+API).